Do you take vitamins daily or are you thinking of taking some? Check out the questions you need to ask before deciding on a vitamin supplement.

 Vitamin D has been shown to not only help build strong bones but also to help prevent diabetes, hypertension, depression, fibromyalgia, and more, as one example.
 Because of this information, many have started to add it to their daily routine.
-On the other hand, the use of multivitamins has decreased in recent years, as new information can mean that people with a healthy diet don’t need them.
+However, it’s important to have a balance of essential vitamins and minerals, so make sure to get your levels checked before supplementing.

 Click the photos below to get answers to your questions about vitamin supplements.